Australia AFS License (Australian Financial Services) in 2026

 - Further, the application for the AFS License in 2026 will require the completion and submission of the ASIC Form FS01, which is the official application form for the license.

-- Tetra Consultants will assist with this step of the application process by preparing and reviewing the FS01 form, ensuring that all information provided is accurate, complete, and compliant with ASIC regulations, as providing incorrect or misleading information may be a criminal offense under Australian law.
+- Our lawyers and licensing specialists assist with this step of the application process by preparing and reviewing the FS01 form, ensuring that all information provided is accurate, complete, and compliant with ASIC regulations, as providing incorrect or misleading information may be a criminal offence under Australian law.

 - The government fees for the application of the AFS license will be determined based on the information provided in the application form.